June 12, 2020

 The views from the summit are amazing.
 You have an almost uninterrupted view of the Valley of the Ten Peaks.
 This includes a good portion of Sentinel Pass, and the south side of Mount Temple.

 Temple was putting on a very impressive show all day.
 The first avalanche went off around 9:00 am, with a resounding boom.
-By 11:00 am, as the sun was heating up it’s south face, the boomers were sounding one after another as snow poured down all the shoots and gullies.
+By 11:00 am, as the sun was heating up it’s south face, the boomers were sounding one after another as snow poured down all the chutes and gullies.
 It sounded like a low flying jet was overhead, which goes to show the power and force behind an avalanche.

 As time was not an issue, we played around in the snow for a bit.
 Mike and Kayla have a long-standing snow fight that can resume at any time.
 He started this one by flipping Kayla over into the snow.
 She retaliated by shoving snow up his nose.
 I think it was a draw.